kevinrodbe/library/content/05-content-negotiation.md

 So can we just add an extension for **any** media type that's out there, and Rails will just know what to do ?

 Not quite.
 Rails ships with 21 different media types out of the box.
-If we ask for a format that's unknown to Rails, then we'll get back a `406 - Not Acceptable` response.
+If we ask for a media type that's unknown to Rails, then we'll get back a `406 - Not Acceptable` response.

-**Foot note**: For the complete list of formats supported by Rails, type `Mime::SET` from your Rails console - or `Mime::SET.collect(&:to_s)` for a more readable response.
+**Foot note**: For the complete list of media types supported by Rails, type `Mime::SET` from your Rails console - or `Mime::SET.collect(&:to_s)` for a more readable response.

 ## Adding a custom Mime Type

 TODO: Add reasons we'd want to use a custom Mime Type.
+Hypermedia ?
+Versioning ?

 Our custom media type will be `application/vnd.apocalypse+json`.